 Welcome to Year 6

-This year the classes have all been named by inspiring famous people, we are: Atkinson Class, Ennis-Hill Class and Crick Class.
+This year the classes have all been named after local landmarks / places of interest or famous people from Corby, we are: Lamport Class, Ashworth Class and East Carlton Class.

 We are going to be studying and exploring 4 exciting topics this academic year.
 These are: